sharadshriram/sharadshriram.github.io/content/_index.md

 ---
 title: "Sharad Shriram"
-subtitle: "Data Commons, Google"
 layout: "single"
 ---

+## 🗞️ Latest News
+- 💼 July, 2022: Starting as a Pre-Doctoral Researcher at Google Research India, supervised by Gaurav Aggarwal and Ding Wang.
+- 💼 August, 2021: Starting as Data Commons associate for the [Data Commons](https://datacommons.org/about) project hosted at Google.
+- 📄 May, 2021: Our work to model the impact of cohorted travelling in Mumbai locals is accepted as an extended abstract at AAMAS 2021

+## About
-For a brief and compact overview, take a look at my 1-page [CV](../docs/Sharad_Shriram_1pgCV.pdf)
+For a brief and compact overview, take a look at my 1-page [CV](../docs/Sharad_Shriram_1pgCV.pdf).

-I am currently working as an internal contributor for [DataCommons](https://datacommons.org), the open knowledge graph project at Google.

-Previously, I worked at the [Centre for Networked Intelligence](https://cni.iisc.ac.in/) with [Prof. Rajesh Sundaresan](https://eecs.iisc.ac.in/people/rajesh-sundaresan/) at the Indian Institute of Science, Bangalore, India.
-I completed my masters in Computer Science with a specialization in Data Science and Technology from the [Web Information Systems](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/web-information-systems/) group, at the [Delft University of Technology](https://www.tudelft.nl/en/) under the supervision of [Prof. Dr. ir.
-Alessandro Bozzon](https://www.alessandrobozzon.com/).
-During my stay in the Netherlands, I spent the summer as an [IBM Extreme Blue](https://www.ibm.com/employment/extremeblue/) intern.
-My journey started at [Amrita Vishwa Vidyapeetham (University)](https://amrita.edu) where I graduated with a Bachelors in Computer Science and Engineering and also was initiated to pursue research by [Dr. V. Ananthanarayanan](https://amrita.edu/faculty/v-ananthanarayanan/) and [Dr. P. Bagavathi Sivakumar](https://amrita.edu/faculty/pbsk/).

-My primary research interest is in the theme of "Human-centric intelligence".
-I am exploring how much humans (represented as the annotators or crowd) and AI (different ML learning approaches and strategies) can work together, "Human-AI" teams.
-My first exploration on "Human-AI" teams was in my [master's thesis](https://repository.tudelft.nl/islandora/object/uuid:30846529-9080-4945-8502-dc962ec00bf3) where I studied the system design required for "Human-AI" teams to effectively detect and preserve privacy in images used for image annotation tasks.
-My fascination to understand the "human" stemmed from a course project where we developed a robot assistant to help cognitivelly challenged, single mothers prepare breakfast for their child.

-The other topic which has piqued my interest recently, is "fairness", and "explainability" in AI, and I am more interested in studying the perception of these topics by humans (through human computation tasks).
-Through opportunities to work in different projects at [Centre for Networked Intelligence](https://cni.iisc.ac.in/), I my research interests expanded to Natural Language Processing, Large-scale data processing, and Data-driven Modelling.
-It was while working on these projects that I wanted to make public data easily accessible for machine consumption which led me to work on the [DataCommons project](https://datacommons.org).
+I have joined Google Research India as a Pre-Doctoral researcher from July, 2022.
+During my pre-doc, I will continue to explore human-centric AI solutions for privacy preservation.
+My pre-doc will be supervised by Gaurav Aggarwal and Ding Wang.

+Between mid-2021 and mid-2022, I was a full-time contributor to the [DataCommons](https://datacommons.org), the open knowledge graph project at Google.
+My contributions were mainly in expanding the data coverage and defining new schema on the knowledge graph.
+The project resonates with my desire to have a unified data store, where public data is cleaned, and curated for machine consumption.

+The early days of my career was at the [Centre for Networked Intelligence](https://cni.iisc.ac.in) at the Indian Insitute of Science, Bangalore where I was supervised by [Prof. Rajesh Sundaresan](https://eecs.iisc.ac.in/people/rajesh-sundaresan/) between late-2019 and mid-2021.
+My contributions were mainly in projects apart of the [centre's COVID-19 response efforts](https://cni.iisc.ac.in/covid-19-response/).

+I have received my Masters degree in Computer Science from the [Delft University of Technology, Delft, NL](https://tudelft.nl/en/)(2019) and my Bachelors degree in Computer Science from [Amrita Vishwa Vidyapeetham, Coimbatore, IN](https://amrita.edu/)(2016).

+My research interest is to study how humans and AI can work together to solve complex tasks.
+Privacy preservation in images, the topic of (my [master's thesis](https://repository.tudelft.nl/islandora/object/uuid:30846529-9080-4945-8502-dc962ec00bf3)) is my current focus.
+I am looking to study the point of deferal (when to ask humans, based on AI's predictions); metrics (beyond standard KPI, what metrics are unique to human-AI teams?); communication (when and how to ask humans? - from a task perspective as well as from a communication/feedback perspective); different interactions (human-AI, human-model and human-robot[agent]).